 What Is Immunotherapy for Mesothelioma?

-Mesothelioma immunotherapy uses medications to help the body’s own immune system fight malignant mesothelioma.
+Mesothelioma immunotherapy is a type of treatment that uses medications to help the immune system fight this asbestos-caused cancer.

-- The Food and Drug Administration (FDA) approved nivolumab (Opdivo®) plus ipilimumab (Yervoy®) as a first-line treatment for metastatic non-small cell lung cancer in October 2020.
+Immunotherapy is a newer treatment for mesothelioma.
+The U.S. Food and Drug Administration (FDA) approved nivolumab (Opdivo®) plus ipilimumab (Yervoy®) as a first-line (initial) mesothelioma treatment in October 2020.

-- Immunotherapy works by improving how the patient’s own immune system fights cancer.
+- Immunotherapy works by improving how a patient’s immune system fights cancer.

-- Clinicaltrials.gov currently lists dozens of mesothelioma immunotherapy trials that are available to qualifying mesothelioma patients.
+- Clinicaltrials.gov currently lists dozens of mesothelioma immunotherapy trials that are available to qualifying mesothelioma patients through clinical trials.

-- In 2018, the Nobel Prize in Physiology or Medicine was awarded to the inventors of immunotherapy for cancer, marking just how promising this new cancer treatment is.
+- In 2018, the Nobel Prize in Physiology or Medicine was awarded to the inventors of immunotherapy for cancer.

 Benefits of Immunotherapy for Mesothelioma

-Immunotherapy has already helped many cancer patients overcome their disease.
+Immunotherapy has already helped many cancer patients live longer.
 Now, the benefits of this innovative mesothelioma treatment are being used to help more patients than ever before.

-Mesothelioma immunotherapy may also increase the chance of remission.
+- Mesothelioma immunotherapy may increase the chance of remission (where all visible signs of the cancer disappear).
 Since the body is recognizing and destroying cancer cells, there is a higher chance the immune system will prevent the cancer from returning after treatment (recurrence).

-As doctors continue to make immunotherapy advances for mesothelioma treatment, there is hope that more patients may be able to access these benefits and improve overall survival.
+As doctors continue to make immunotherapy advances for mesothelioma treatment, there is hope that more patients may be able to get these treatments and live longer.

 Types of Immunotherapy for Mesothelioma

-There are several different types of immunotherapy treatment of mesothelioma.
+There are several different types of immunotherapy treatments for mesothelioma.
 Each method targets cancer cells in a different way.
 It is important to speak with your mesothelioma specialist to learn which type of immunotherapy (if any) is best for you.

-As of 2020, only the immune checkpoint inhibitors Opdivo® and Yervoy® for pleural mesothelioma are FDA approved.
-You may be able to access other types of immunotherapy off-label or through clinical trials.
+As of 2020, Opdivo and Yervoy are the only immunotherapy drugs for mesothelioma that are FDA-approved.
+However, you may be able to access other types of immunotherapy through clinical trials.

-Learn more about the different types of immunotherapy for mesothelioma below.
+Learn more about the different types of immunotherapy for malignant mesothelioma below.

 Cancer Vaccines

 Mesothelioma vaccines work with the immune system to teach the body to destroy cancer cells.
-These vaccines are usually made by either editing your own immune cells to better respond to cancer cells or by helping your immune cells better identify which cells are cancerous.
+These vaccines are usually made by either editing a patient’s immune cells to better respond to cancer cells or by helping their immune cells better identify which cells are cancerous.

 Researchers are also working on preventative mesothelioma vaccines.
-CRS-207 is a listeria (bacteria) based cancer vaccine that has had some success in clinical trials.
+CRS-207 is a listeria-based cancer vaccine that has had some success in clinical trials.

-A Norwegian biotech firm, Targovax, has also had early signs of success in its ONCOS-102 trial testing mesothelioma vaccines in combination with standard chemotherapy in several patients.
+Norwegian biotech firm Targovax has also seen early signs of success in its ONCOS-102 trial.
+This trial is testing mesothelioma vaccines in combination with standard chemotherapy in several patients.
+This type of immunotherapy was recently fast-tracked by the FDA for mesothelioma.

 Cytokines